Kent and East Sussex Railway: Background

 By the mid 19th century, Tenterden was in the middle of a triangle of railway lines.
 The South Eastern Railway had opened its line from Redhill to Tonbridge on 12 July 1841.
 The line was opened as far as Headcorn on 31 August 1842 and to Ashford on 1 December 1843.
 The South Eastern Railway opened its line from Ashford to Hastings on 13 February 1851.

 The third part of the triangle was the line between Tonbridge and Hastings which had opened as far as Tunbridge Wells on 24 November 1846, Robertsbridge on 1 September 1851, Battle on 1 January 1852 and to St Leonards on 1 February 1852, running powers over the London, Brighton and South Coast Railway's line to Hastings having been negotiated.

-The Ashford - Hastings line had originally been promoted to run via Headcorn and Tenterden, but the government preferred the more southerly route.
-In 1855, a proposed railway from Headcorn via Cranbrook to Tenterden failed to obtain its Act of Parliament.
-In 1864, a proposed railway from Paddock Wood via Cranbrook and Tenterden to Hythe (the Weald of Kent Railway) also failed to obtain its Act of Parliament.
+The Ashford–Hastings line had originally been promoted to run via Headcorn and Tenterden, but the government preferred the more southerly route.
+In 1855, a proposed railway from Headcorn via Cranbrook to Tenterden failed to obtain an act of Parliament.
+In 1864, a proposed railway from Paddock Wood via Cranbrook and Tenterden to Hythe (the Weald of Kent Railway) also failed to obtain an act of Parliament.
 A proposed roadside tramway from Headcorn to Tenterden suffered the same fate in 1882.
-In 1877, the Cranbrook and Paddock Wood Railway was incorporated, and powers obtained to build the northern section of the Weald of Kent Railway to transport agricultural produce and livestock from low-lying land adjacent to Wittersham Road to a better mainline connection.
-Powers were obtained in 1882 to extend the line to Hawkhurst.
+In 1877, the Cranbrook and Paddock Wood Railway was incorporated, and powers obtained in the Cranbrook and Paddock Wood Railway Act 1877 (40 & 41 Vict. c. clx) to build the northern section of the Weald of Kent Railway to transport agricultural produce and livestock from low-lying land adjacent to Wittersham Road to a better mainline connection.
+Powers were obtained in the Cranbrook and Paddock Wood Railway Act 1882 (45 & 46 Vict. c. cxxxii) to extend the line to Hawkhurst.
 The line opened to Goudhurst in 1892 and Hawkhurst in 1893.